 - Humongous Mecha: Robotnik uses one at the end of Sonic & Knuckles.

-- Idle Animation: As in the previous games, Sonic will look at the player and tap his foot impatiently if the player does nothing for several seconds, occasionally pointing in the direction he's currently facing.
+- As in the previous games, Sonic will look at the player and tap his foot impatiently if the player does nothing for several seconds, occasionally pointing in the direction he's currently facing.
 A Dummied Out animation had him falling asleep as well.

 - Tails will stare at the player and occasionally yawn.